Lindstream/dm-dwm/README.md

   You allways travel with the selected client when sending them between your monitors.

 * **Raise tags**
-  * Activate view if not active when moving clients between display
+  * Activate view if not active when moving clients between displays
   * Activate view if client isn't visible after launch

 * **Borders & gaps**